vshopes/zerotieropenwrt/README.md

 ```
 Search your hardware and follow install instructions, important, you need to install an openwrt firmware **version** that allows to install zerotier, for example version used on this proyect 21.02.1

-* Connect router to internet(use WAN connector) Install zerotier on the OpwnWrt Router, ssh to the router and run
+* Connect OpenWrt router to internet(use WAN port), ssh from a LAN port to the OpenWrt router and run
 ```
 opkg update
 ```